An unconventional start on an accounting career path

 There are no rules around how an accounting career path develops.
 Stephen Nicholas, Partner at Deloitte Private, shares his unique journey.

 Like most jobs, there are no rules for how to pave an accounting career path.
 Stephen Nicholas has had a colorful career in accounting – and his background is far from conventional.
 As a child Stephen wanted to be an architect.
-But he never pursued this interest – he dropped out of high school to work full time at a freezing works.
+But he never pursued this interest – he dropped out of high school to work full time at a freezing works (a place where animals are slaughtered and carcasses are frozen).
 “I was just bored with high school,” Stephen says.

 An unexpected introduction to accounting